Today, businesses keep their marketing efforts focused on social media analytics and audience intelligence to increase their online presence’s ROI.

 The process of creating, studying, analyzing, and deploying audience profiles has evolved past the world of advertising.
 Actually, nowadays, it’s mostly used for companies to predict the future behavior of their audience based on their social data.

-Influencer identification is the last addition to the perks of audience intelligence.
+Finding an Influencer is the last addition to the perks of audience intelligence.
 Sooner or later companies end up using analytics tools to help them find the right influencers for their brand.

 Based on the characteristics and online friends of each customer, the AI-powered systems of analytics platforms create a list.
 This list shows each company what influencers are most likely to catch the eye of their target audience.